pat-jj/GenRES/README.md

-# GREScore: Evaluate Generative Relation Extraction
+# GenRES: Evaluate Generative Relation Extraction
-This repository is the official implementation of [GREScore: Evaluate Generative Relation Extraction]().
+This repository is the official implementation of [GenRES: Rethinking Evaluation for Generative Relation Extraction in the Era of Large Language Models](https://arxiv.org/abs/2402.10744).

 ## Requirements and Installation